The Sub-Antarctic Islands of Australia and New Zealand

 Dates: 13th November – 1st December 2019 & 12th – 30th November 2020 (Bluff to Dunedin)

-Price includes: Voyage with accommodation as booked, including all meals, shore excursions, lectures and services of expedition team, day by day bird checklist, overnight hotel pre-cruise with dinner and breakfast, group transfers hotel/ship, ship/airport.
+Price includes: Voyage with accommodation as booked, including all meals, tea/coffee, shore excursions, lectures and services of the onboard expedition team, day by day bird and mammal checklist, transfers hotel to ship, ship to airport.

 12th – 30th November 2020